 Cana Island is a unique little island that’s bounded by the waters of Lake Michigan on just three sides.
-To reach the island, visitors walk across the dry lake bottom!
-Once on the island, you’ll find a calm, serene place that encourages walks along the beach, mid-day naps on the grass and picnic lunches (as long as you take all your garbage with you)!
+Once on the island, you’ll find a calm, serene place that encourages walks along the beach, mid-day naps on the grass and picnic lunches (as long as you make sure to please take all your garbage with you)!

 Those who wander the island will find the rock foundations of a boathouse and other structures.
 A 1920s stone wall, built by a former lighthouse keeper, encircles the east end of the island.
 Pass through the south gate in the wall and you might see large cables and steel sheets in the rocks.
 The artifacts are remnants of the freighter M.J.
 Bartelme that ran aground in fog in 1928.